bryiantan/WarningBanner/README.md

 Logon Banner, Logon Notice, etc...
 Basically, this is the page/notice that appear/display when the user first visit or logon into the application.

+Here is the summary on what the reader can extract from this source code.

+1. How to create warning banner using jQuery + Bootstrap
+2. How to create warning banner using AngularJS + AngularUI Bootstrap
+3. How to create a simple Web API
+4. How to call Web API from MVC Controller
+5. How to include anti-forgery token into the AJAX POST Request
+6. How to create reusable Modal using MVC partial view and jQuery + Bootstrap
+7. How to create reusable Modal using AngularJS Template + AngularUI Bootstrap
+8. How to create an Authorization filter